Fatigue

 • Measuring fatigue

-If you find it difficult to talk about fatigue, you may find it helpful to use the results to discuss your fatigue symptoms with your healthcare team.
+If you find it difficult to talk about fatigue, you may find it helpful to fill in the questionnaire and show the results to your healthcare team.

 • The causes of fatigue